 It’s also smart for you to team up with other organizations that share your mission.
 If you are a for-profit business, consider teaming up with a nonprofit organization.
 If you help them out, they may be inclined to recommend your business to their members and supporters.
 Keep your eye out for mutually beneficial relationships with other supporters of your cause as you already have something in common.

 Don’t support one cause this month and another cause the next.
-Get personal with whatever cause you to decide to support and be sure to roll with it for the long haul.
-Otherwise, your support of a cause can look like a one-off marketing stunt for publicity reasons rather than genuine support.
+Get personal with whatever cause you to decide to support, and be sure to roll with it for the long haul.
+Otherwise, your support may look like a one-off marketing stunt for publicity reasons rather than genuine support.

 Mission-driven marketing can be a great way to attract new eyes to your business or nonprofit if done correctly and for the right reasons.
 People are increasingly attracted to organizations that aren’t afraid to support a cause close to their heart and speak out about mainstream issues.
 Mission-driven marketing works best if you can create a genuine connection with your cause and the supporters of the cause.
 This can be done through telling stories, remaining authentic in your reason for support, and focusing on the quality of your efforts over quantity.